nyp-sit/sdaai/onboard.md

 - After accepting the course offering, the following events will happen:
   - Make the course payment once you have accepted the offer.
   - Attend the course briefing conducted by the Course Manager prior to the start of the course.
   - Upload your photo in STEP.
-The photo requirement is listed in STEP.
+The photo requirement is listed in STEP via https://stms.polite.edu.sg/identity
   - Upon receipt of your NYP email address, check your access via Outlook.
   - Upon receipt of your NYP lab access, check your access in the Lab PC.